 Measure 3.3.6.
-Consultation, harmonisation and coordination of measures and activities for the preservation, protection, restoration or revitalization, and sustainable use of landscapes undertaken in border areas ❖
+Consultation, harmonisation and coordination of measures and activities for the preservation, protection, restoration or revitalization, and sustainable use of landscapes undertaken in border areas 2

-Consultation, harmonisation and coordination of implementation of measures and activities undertaken in border areas (in particular in transboundary protected areas) for the preservation, protection, sustainable use and, if necessary, restoration or revitalization of landscapes, between the local and regional authorities, and other stakeholders from two or more bordering countries; as well as the implementation of the common transboundary and projects aimed programs revitalization, the long-term preservation, protection, restoration, and sustainable use of landscapes, in particular when the target intervention areas are adjacent to the state border, or when the high value natural, cultural, historical landscapes stretch conservation or the state borders between the Parties concerned.
+Consultation, harmonisation and coordination of implementation of measures and activities undertaken in border areas (in particular in transboundary protected areas) for the preservation, protection, sustainable use and, if necessary, restoration or revitalization of landscapes, between the local and regional authorities, and other stakeholders from two or more bordering countries; as well as the implementation of the common transboundary programs and projects aimed at the long-term preservation, protection, restoration, revitalization, and sustainable use of landscapes, in particular when the target intervention areas are adjacent to the state border, or when the high conservation value natural, cultural, or historical landscapes stretch across the state borders between the Parties concerned.